-- Much of the feedback that the study team heard suggested that economically disadvantaged students come to school with a variety of physical and emotional needs that must be addressed before their educational needs can be addressed - Given that many of these issues are not solely educational and likely represent a nexus of agencies and funding sources, the study team proposes that the legislature examine the ways educational disparities are systematically reinforced in the broader community through a legislative task force
+The differences in students' performance levels are not indicative of student abilities but rather suggest differences in instructional needs and required supports, as well as external factors, such as generational poverty and systemic issues like racism and classism.
+Much of the feedback that the study team heard suggested that economically disadvantaged students come into schools with a variety of physical and emotional needs that must be addressed before their educational needs can be addressed.
+Given that many of these issues are not solely educational and likely represent a nexus of agencies and funding sources, the study team proposes that the legislature examine the ways educational disparities are systematically reinforced in the broader community.